Nakashipara (community development block): Healthcare

 In 2014, Nakashipara CD Block had 1 rural hospital and 4 primary health centres with total 80 beds and 9 doctors (excluding private bodies).
 It had 33 family welfare subcentres.
 15,735 patients were treated indoor and 392,622 patients were treated outdoor in the hospitals, health centres and subcentres of the CD Block.

 Bethuadahari Rural Hospital, with 60 beds at Bethuadahari, is the major government medical facility in the Nakashipara CD block.
-There are primary health centres at Chakghurni (with 4 beds), Dharmada (with 10 beds), Majhergram (with 6 beds) and Nakashipara (Dadpur) (with10 beds).
+There are primary health centres at Chakghurni (with 4 beds), Dharmada (with 10 beds), Majhergram (with 6 beds) and Nakashipara (Dadpur) (with 10 beds).

 Nakashipara CD Block is one of the areas of Nadia district where ground water is affected by moderate level of arsenic contamination.
 The WHO guideline for arsenic in drinking water is 10 mg/ litre, and the Indian Standard value is 50 mg/ litre.
 All the 17 blocks of Nadia district have arsenic contamination above this level.
 The maximum concentration in Nakashipara CD Block is 400 mg/litre.